 When I’m considering an AR-15 for hunting, I look to one question.
 Will I need multiple shots?
-If the answer is yes, as it is when hunting hogs, an AR-15 is ideal.
+If the answer is yes, as it is when hunting hogs, AR-15 calibers are ideal.
 The older I get, though, the more I’m beginning to see AR builds that match bolt-actions for reliability and accuracy.
-I’m beginning to see fewer reasons to choose on over the other.
+I’m beginning to see fewer reasons to choose one over the other.

 The key for most hunting ARs, though, is the dedicated build.
 Heavy barrels tend to provide better accuracy.
 Look for free-floated barrels, too.
 And always test your ammo options to find a round that works well with your gun and your game.

 The modularity of the AR platform appeals to some who are looking for 9mm rifles.
 They want a bit more surface area for accessories and the solidity of a stock and foregrip.
 The 9mm performs very well out of a slightly longer barrel, too.
 As an added benefit, ammo is usually cheaper (at least for training purposes).

 Every common pistol caliber now has a dedicated AR that will fire it.
 While Colt spearheaded the designs, others have come behind.
 Sig, LWRC, and even the newer names like CMMG are rocking the pistol caliber carbines.